codewars/docs/content/recipes/authoring/kata-snippets/description.md

 ## Other

 - **Description can contain links and references** to external sources of knowledge, articles, explanations and papers.
 Keep in mind that external links create dependencies.
 Links that change over time may render a kata unusable and introduce a maintenance issue.
 - **Description can contain links to related kata**: other variants of the task, difficulty levels, challenge versions.
-Links should go in both directions, for example easier kata should link to difficult one, and vice versa.
+Links should go in both directions, for example the easier kata should link to the more difficult version and vice versa.
 - **Consider adding necessary preloaded code to the description.** As explained in a (related part)(/recipes/authoring/kata-snippets/preloaded/#accessibility-of-preloaded-code), preloaded code is not visible to users attempting the kata, so they cannot easily set up their local environment to work on the attempted kata.
 It's strongly recommended to provide everything necessary to solve the kata in a local IDE.
 - **Description should list all necessary credits** if some elements of a kata are inspired by other sources which require proper attribution.
 Even if it's not required, it's still a proper thing to do.